bertrik/ttnhabbridge/README.md

 Steps to create a release:
 * edit the version number in @@@TODO
 * using gradle: type 'gradlew distTar' or 'gradlew distZip'
-* the .tar or .zip file can be found under build/distributions
+* the .tar (for Linux) or .zip (for Windows) file can be found under build/distributions

+# Deployment
+Steps to deploy the application:
+* unzip the .zip or .tar file
+* cd into the application directory
+* start the .bat or .sh file
+* TODO: install a systemd service file